lunarphp/lunar/docs/core/reference/addresses.md

 ### Listing States

 States relate to countries.
-You can easily load them via a country model via its relationship.
+You can easily load them via a country model using its relationship.

 ```php
 @foreach ($country->states as $state)